DecentraLabsCom/Lab-App-Control/README.md

 ### ⚙️ Configuration

-The script includes several configuration constants that can be modified at the top of the file:
+The script includes several configuration constants that can be modified in `lib\Config.ahk`:

 #### **Core Settings**